brodo/CyberneticMind/Readme.md

 ![Diagram of the overall architecture](./architecture.svg)

 The system is made up of a number of applications which can be categorized into three parts.
 The data is stored in an RDF database (Triplestore).
 The GUI implemented as a Desktop App in Rust.
 It is scriptable using LISP.
 Collectors can be written in any language and are adding data to the RDF store.

+## Transformers

+A core component of the system is a __transformer__ that converts data from one format into another.
+These can be connected to add new information to the system or generate views on existing information.i

+Like edges in a knowledge graph they connect different data formats and sources.

+### Example Setup

+1. word list
+2. english word -> definition (as structured data)
+3. definition -> flashcards
+4. all flashcards -> list of flashcards due for review